The Tables feature allows you to build and edit your own database in Tulip without writing any code.

-- Operator Permissions: If you want to define which operators are allowed to access certain apps, you can create a table with each operator on your team, and define their permissions across all your apps.
+- Operator Permissions/Skills Matrix: If you want to define which operators are allowed to access certain apps, you can create a table with each operator on your team, and define their permissions across all your apps.

 Here’s a quick summary of all the capabilities of Tables.